johanlantz/curly/README.md

 git submodule update
 ```

-in order to fetch the submodules needed for the unittests.
+in order to fetch the GTest submodule needed for the unittests.

 ####Visual Studio conversion of gtest solution
 If you want to use the gtest unit-tests and Visual Studio says the gtest-md.sln file can not be converted to your version of Visual Studio you must first open the gtest-md.sln solution manually so the conversion can be performed.
 Then just open the CurlyTest.sln file and it should be ok.